 Our pupil premium alloction for 2017-2018 is £1,320 and we are also in receipt of £3,800 post LAC funding.

 In 2016-2017 we recieved £8,336 PE and sport funding.
 Some of this funding went towards purchasing new resources and approximately 50% of the funding was used to provide after school sports provision in football, cricket, tag-rugby and tennis as well as curriculum sessions in netball, gymnastics, cricket, dance, multi-skills, athletics, tag-rugby, invasion games and tennis.
 Sessions in the summer term covered football, tag-rugby, cricket and hockey skills.
-At the request of pupils an additional fitness club was run by Mrs Gibson and approximately 20 pupils attended this- many had never attended a sports related club before this..
+At the request of pupils an additional fitness club was run by Mrs Gibson and approximately 20 pupils attended this- many had never attended a sports related club before this.
 Staff have also taken part in professional development activities- 30% of funding went towards this.
 Some of the additional funding has allowed us to enter more competitions with other local schools and our teams have continued to perform well when competing against other local schools.
 The impact of additional funding can be seen in the increased provsion in after school sports clubs, with 4 such clubs being run every week throughout the year and all are well attended by pupils- cricket in particular was attended by a huge majority of pupils.
-We are able to take part in more festivals and competitions and our school cricket team came second in the local 2017 competition.
+We were able to take part in more festivals and competitions and our school cricket team came second in the local 2017 competition.
 Specialised coaching has led to our pupils being consistently sucessful in more competitions (see the fixture list on our PE page for more details) and we have identified pupils with gymnastic ability and signposted them towards local clubs.
 KS1 pupils have had access to specialised coaching in cricket and their ball skills are significantly improved as a result.
 We also gained a bronze award for PE and sport.